Fixed-point-free involutions and Schur P-positivity: Preliminaries

-We present this slightly unusual definition of $P_\lambda$ for its compatibility with Theorem-Definition~\ref{F-def}.
-The symmetric functions $P_\lambda$ may be described more concretely as generating functions for certain shifted tableaux; see \cite[\S5.1]{HMP4} or \cite{Macdonald2,Stem} for details.
+We present this slightly unusual definition of $P_\lambda$ for its compatibility with Definition~\ref{F-def}.
+The symmetric functions $P_\lambda$ may be described more concretely as generating functions for certain shifted tableaux \cite[Ex.
+(8.16$'$), {\S}III.8]{Macdonald2}.
+The equivalence of the two definitions is explained in~\cite[Example 1, \S{III.8}]{Macdonald2}.